Raymond Harries: Later war service

-Postwar service
+Postwar career

-After the war Harries was awarded a bar to the DSO, and served as commanding officer No. 92 Squadron RAF in 1949.
-On 14 May 1950 he died while flying a No. 92 Squadron Gloster Meteor F4 when it ran out of fuel and crashed near Sheffield, Yorkshire.
-His funeral was held at RAF Linton-on-Ouse on 18 May 1950.
+Remaining in the RAF in the postwar period, Harries was granted a permanent commission as a squadron leader.
+From November 1949 he served as commanding officer of No. 92 Squadron.
+On 14 May 1950 he was killed in an aircraft accident when his Gloster Meteor F4 jet fighter ran out of fuel and crashed near Sheffield, Yorkshire.
+His funeral was held at the RAF station at Linton-on-Ouse four days later.